Bottle trap: Bait

-Banana with or without beer or rum (and sometimes with added sugar).

-Bread soaked with beer will attract roaches.

-A mixture of red wine, vinegar and sugar.

-For wasps (funnel type bottle trap only):

-Syrup, soft drink or sugar water.
+Beetles are commonly baited with banana, optionally with beer, rum and/or sugar, and can also be attracted with a mixture of red wine, vinegar and sugar.
+Wasps can be drawn into a funnel type bottle trap using syrup, a soft drink or sugar water.
+Bread soaked with beer will attract cockroaches.

-Other fruits are sometimes used as well, but banana is most often used since it is widely available, normally inexpensive and contains sufficient sugar to start a fermentation process by itself.
+Other fruits are sometimes used, but banana is most common used since it is widely available, normally inexpensive and contains sufficient sugar to start a fermentation process by itself.
 The different ingredients are usually kept apart and mixed in the trap itself, but some collectors prefer to mix their bait before going into the field.

 Placement

 Bottle traps (like all traps) yield best in places where more of the desired insects are to be expected.
 For beetles, in general this means high up in trees, especially flowering or fruiting trees.
 Other places in which traps are often placed with good results include forest borders.
 Traps placed inside forests usually yield smaller numbers of beetles, but also different species.
 Traps for luring wasps are usually set up a short distance (several meters) from the place where they are bothersome.

 There are various methods used for placing bottle traps: